lightninglabs/lightning-terminal/README.md

 - **Go**: Shushtar's backend web server is written in Go.
 Instructions for installing Go for your operating system can be found on the [golang install](https://golang.org/doc/install) page.
 The minimum version supported is Go v1.13.
 - **NodeJS**: Shushtar's frontend is written in TypeScript and built on top of the React JS web framework.
 To bundle the assets into Javascript & CSS compatible with web browsers, NodeJS is required.
 It can be downloaded and installed by following the instructions on the [NodeJS download](https://nodejs.org/en/download/) page.
+- **Yarn**: a popular package manager for NodeJS application dependencies.
+Installation information can be found on the [Yarn Installation](https://classic.yarnpkg.com/en/docs/install) page.

 Once you have the necessary prerequisites, Shushtar can be compiled by running the following commands: